Contraceptive Coverage in the Health Care Law: Frequently Asked Questions

 You will be able to get your birth control at no out-of-pocket costs, as the full cost will be covered by your monthly premium.*

-The bottom line: Whether you go to your in-network pharmacy to pick up your pills or visit your health care provider for a contraceptive, you should not have to pay anything at that time.
+The bottom line: When you visit your health care provider about birth control and when you get it from a pharmacy, you should not have to pay anything at that time.

 What types of birth control are now covered with no cost sharing?

-The full range of FDA-approved contraceptive methods, including oral contraceptives (the pill), injectables, the ring, contraceptive implants, diaphragms, cervical caps, and non-surgical permanent contraceptives are covered.* Sterilization for women is also covered.
+The full range of FDA-approved contraceptive methods, including oral contraceptives (the pill), injectables, the ring, contraceptive implants, diaphragms, and cervical caps.* Sterilization for women is also covered.
 For greater detail and further explanation, please see the Department of Health and Human Services’ “Frequently Asked Questions” and our explanation here.

-The bottom line: Whatever method of contraception you and your provider decide is right for you, that method should be covered by your plan without a co-pay.
+The bottom line: Whatever method of birth control you and your provider decide is right for you, that method should be covered by your plan without a co-pay.

 Won’t this make my monthly premiums go up?

-While we can’t say for certain, there is strong evidence that covering contraceptives actually produces cost savings, because the cost of covering maternity, infant, and dependent care is more expensive than the cost of covering family planning services.
-According to the National Business Group on Health, a non-profit organization representing employers’ perspectives on national health policy issues, the cost of adding contraceptive coverage to a health plan is more than made up for in expected cost savings.
-And when contraceptive coverage was added to the federal employee plan, premiums did not increase because there was no resulting health care cost increase.
+While we can’t say for certain, there is strong evidence that covering birth control actually produces cost savings, because the cost of covering maternity, infant, and dependent care is more expensive than the cost of covering family planning services.
+According to the National Business Group on Health, a non-profit organization representing employers’ perspectives on national health policy issues, the cost of adding birth control coverage to a health plan is more than made up for in expected cost savings.
+And when birth control coverage was added to the federal employee plan, premiums did not increase because there was no resulting health care cost increase.

-The bottom line: Adding contraceptives to insurance plans saves money.
+The bottom line: Adding birth control to insurance plans doesn't increase premiums, and may actually save money.

 I get health insurance through my employer.
 How do I know if these requirements apply to my plan?